Welcome to Mike Serovey on Chess!

 The move to Colorado has set me behind in a number of different areas.
 I will be another two or three months before the members only area is anywhere near done.
 The links that are there now are to my free stuff only.
 I have too many things going on at once to stay on top of all of them.

-I am no longer an affiliate of Amazon because I now live in Colorado!
+I am no longer an affiliate of Amazon in the USA because I now live in Colorado!